namoklom/teacher-schedule-sa/README.md

 This project implements a weekly teacher scheduling system using the **Simulated Annealing** (SA) algorithm.
 It ensures that each teacher receives at least one teaching slot, with a maximum of 12 shifts per week, and adheres to various scheduling constraints.

+**Simulated Annealing (SA)** is a probabilistic optimization algorithm inspired by the physical process of annealing in metallurgy, where metals are heated and then slowly cooled to remove defects and reach a more stable, low-energy state.

 ---

 ## 📅 Constraints and Cost Formulas in Teacher Scheduling